Luarmor123/RealzXHub-Community/README.md

 ## 👨‍💻 About Me

 Welcome to my GitHub profile!
-I'm **DeX**, a passionate and experienced Roblox script developer specializing in creating engaging maps and game mechanics.
-With expertise in Lua scripting and game design, I've contributed to several popular Roblox experiences that have entertained thousands of players worldwide.
+I'm **DeX**, a passionate and experienced Roblox script developer specializing in Exploiting and game mechanics.
+With expertise in Lua scripting and game design, I've contributed to several popular Roblox experiences that have entertained thousands of players worldwide, I also work in the field of website development and other fields.

 ### 🌟 What I Do
 - **Script Development**: Advanced Lua scripting for Roblox games
-- **Map Creation**: Custom map design and development
+- **Exploiting**: Developer of exploit tools to detect and develop Roblox vulnerabilities
 - **Game Mechanics**: Implementing complex gameplay systems
 - **UI/UX Design**: Creating intuitive user interfaces
 - **Performance Optimization**: Ensuring smooth gameplay experiences
+- **Websites**: Professional web developer

 ---